Published by Christina Riley. Last Updated on October 20, 2023.

 Many of our towns and cities will host Memorial Day ceremonies.
 Here are a few select events happening over the holiday weekend:

-- Memorial Day Weekend at Rumbling Bald in Lake Lure (Dates TBD)
+- Memorial Day Weekend at Rumbling Bald in Lake Lure (TBD)

-- Memorial Day Celebration at the US Whitewater Center in Charlotte (May 28)
+- Memorial Day Celebration at the US Whitewater Center in Charlotte (Dates TBD)

 Read More: Amazing Beaches Near Wilmington (Which One is the Best?)